General badge GitHub Release DOI GitHub last commit

 Tidy Data

-The starting point for this software is a data matrix of S samples × M features, where features are analyte concentrations, aligned peaks (i.e. generated by XCMS, Compound Discover etc) or similar.
+The starting point for this software is a data matrix of S samples × M features, where features are analyte concentrations, aligned features (i.e. generated by XCMS, Compound Discover etc) or similar.
 This matrix is linked to a table explaining the characteristics of each feature (ID code, full name, HMDB number, etc).
 The data can come from any platform (GC-MS, LC-MS, NMR, etc) but must be converted to my standardised QC metabolomics data sharing protocol TidyMetqc* which is an extension of my generic metabolomics data sharing protocol TidyMet* derived from the Tidy Data framework developed by Wickham 2014.
-This format splits the information into a tidy Data Table (feature matrix + associated sample meta data) and tidy Peak Table (feature explanations).
+This format splits the information into a tidy Data Table (feature matrix + associated sample meta data) and tidy Feature Table (feature explanations).
 These tables can be stored as Sheets in an Excel spreadsheet or as two .csv files.
 Details on these formats can be found here and multiple examples are provided in the testdata directory.
 Here is a brief example (NB: the feature IDs must be unique and link the two tables.
 In this case the first 7 metabolites acquired from an LC-MS in C18 Negative mode):

-TidyMet Data/Peak table format Note: The TidyMetqc* DataTable minimally requires columns: “SampleID”, “SampleType” (‘Blank’, ‘QC’, ‘Reference’, or ‘Sample’), “Order” (injection order) and “Batch” (batch number).
+TidyMet Data/Feature Table format Note: The TidyMetqc* DataTable minimally requires columns: “SampleID”, “SampleType” (‘Blank’, ‘QC’, ‘Reference’, or ‘Sample’), “Order” (injection order) and “Batch” (batch number).
 In the example above, Columns ‘Class’ & ‘Age’ are included just to illustrate how this protocol allows a mixture of experiment data, domain metadata, and metabolite features.
-PeakTable minimally requires only columns “UID” and “Name”.
+FeatureTable minimally requires only columns “UID” and “Name”.

 QCRSC